-The Advanced Vascular Medicine Fellowship will develop competency in the evaluation and treatment of peripheral and cerebral vascular disease and the appropriate use of noninvasive and invasive assessment of these problems.
+The one-year Vascular Medicine Fellowship at Mayo Clinic in Rochester, Minnesota, allows you to develop competency in the evaluation and treatment of peripheral and cerebral vascular disease and the appropriate use of noninvasive and invasive assessment of these problems.

-- To understand the mechanisms of and the management of lymphedema
+- Mechanisms of and the management of lymphedema

-- To understand the mechanisms and appropriate therapy and investigation of deep venous thrombosis
+- Mechanisms and appropriate therapy and investigation of deep venous thrombosis

-- To understand the evaluation and management of coronary artery disease in association with peripheral vascular disease
+- Evaluation and management of coronary artery disease in association with peripheral vascular disease

-- To understand the investigation and management of peripheral arterial disease in the setting of atherosclerosis
+- Investigation and management of peripheral arterial disease in the setting of atherosclerosis

 Your training program can be customized to meet your individual career goals.
-You will work closely with a highly experienced and knowledgeable clinical and research faculty.
+You work closely with highly experienced and knowledgeable clinical and research faculty.

 Mayo Clinic has a long-standing tradition of practicing both the art and science of medicine.
 Physicians, scientists, residents, students, nurses and allied health staff members work as a team at Mayo Clinic.
 Our staff clinicians and scientists are called consultants in recognition of their teaching and mentoring role on the team.

-Mayo Clinic's favorable faculty ratio, large patient population and state-of-the-art diagnostic, therapeutic and research facilities combine to create a truly integrated educational experience.
-The "Mayo Clinic way" of graduate medical education ensures you will have the finest teaching and the broadest patient care experience possible during a busy, hands-on fellowship.
+Mayo Clinic's academic environment, favorable faculty ratio, large patient population, and state-of-the-art diagnostic, therapeutic and research facilities combine to create a truly integrated and comprehensive educational experience.
+The "Mayo Clinic way" of graduate medical education ensures that you have the finest teaching and the broadest patient care experience possible during a busy, hands-on fellowship.

-The Cardiology, Vascular Medicine Fellowship began in 1995, and since that time, more than 9 physicians have completed training.
-It is anticipated that between one and two fellows will complete training in this program annually.
+The Vascular Medicine Fellowship at Mayo Clinic began in 1995.
+We anticipate that one or two fellows will complete this program annually.